Healthy Homes Assessment Papakowhai

 Draught Stopping Papakowhai

-There is no require to block up intentional gaps or holes in the building.
-For instance, small gaps around doors and windows might be necessary to allow for movement of the structure when the household heats and cools, to allow them to be opened and closed rather than being stuck.
-We will test all windows and doors during the Healthy Homes assessment of your rental property.
+There is no need to block holes or gaps which are part of the building.
+For instance, small gaps around doors and windows could be necessary to allow movement of the structure as the household is heated and cools to allow them to be closed and opened instead of than securing.
+We will examine all windows and doors during your Healthy Homes assessment of your rental property.

 draught stopping building inspections